Cozy Peach Kitchen

 • Add the warm chickpeas.
 While the food processor is running, drizzle in 3 tablespoons of olive oil.
 Scrape down the sides of the food processor with a spatula as needed.

-• While the food processor is running, add ice water 1 tablespoon at a time until desired consistency is achieved.
+• While the food processor is running, add ice water 1 tablespoon at a time until the hummus is thinned to your desired consistency.

 • Add salt and sliced garlic cloves.
 Process another 30 seconds.
 Taste for salt.
 Enjoy with pita or veggies.